armycodes/armycodes/README.md

 ## 👩‍💻 About Me

 - 🎓 Final-year Computer Science student
-- 💻 Interested in Full-Stack Web Development
+- 💻 Interested in Full-Stack Web Development & Software Engineering
 - 🧠 Strong focus on fundamentals, clean logic, and problem-solving
 - 🛠️ Learning by building real projects and deploying them
 - 🌱 Currently improving my skills in frontend architecture, backend integration, and DSA